|

 Panthers and F8F-1B Bearcats.
 On October 17th LTJG H. Urban, a pilot from VC-4

-Centurion.
-He made his 100th Midway trap (his 207th career carrier
+became Midway's first Centurion.
+He made his 100th Midway trap (his 207th career

 shortcomings which were progressively addressed with refits and modifications to